fkarg/fkarg.github.io/drafts/why-we-sleep.md

 cover-img: 'Todo: search for cover-image'
 tags:
 - book
+- book circle
 ---
+Review of Matthew Walker's book that is 'compelling and utterly convincing ... you'll never think of your bedtime in the same way again', according to James McConnachie (The Sunday Times).
 <!-- Short quote what the book is supposed to be -->

 <!-- TLDR of the review, and if I would recommend it to others. -->

-This was the sixth suggested book of our Book Circle, which I read \<timeframe\>.
+This was the sixth suggested book of our Book Circle, which I read in march and early april of 2021.
 fifth: miracle morning
 seventh: talk like ted
 <!-- Short description of where I got the book from and how I got interested in